Cadillac, Michigan: Battle of Manton

 The Wexford County seat of government, originally located in Sherman, was moved to Manton in 1881, as the result of a compromise between the feuding residents of Cadillac and Sherman.
 Cadillac partisans, however, won the county seat by a county-wide vote in April 1882.
-The day following the election, a sheriff's posse left the city for Manton by special train to seize the county records.
+The day following the election, a sheriff's posse left the Cadillac for Manton by special train to seize the county records.
 After they arrived and collected a portion of the materials, however, an angry crowd confronted the Cadillac men and drove them out of town.

 When the sheriff returned to Cadillac, he encountered a force consisting of several hundred armed men; this group reportedly included a brass band.
 The Sheriff's force, some of whom may have been intoxicated, traveled back to Manton to seize the remaining records.
 Although Manton residents confronted the Cadillac men and barricaded the courthouse, the posse successfully seized the documents.
 They returned to Cadillac in dubious glory.